In this post I show how to upcycle old jeans and what you can make with just one pair.

 This is the most common part of a pair of old jeans to upcycle.
 As many people will cut down their old jeans into shorts and are left with the denim legs to repurpose.

 The legs on a pair of jeans provide the largest expanse of fabric to work with when upcycling.
-A seam ripper can be used to open up the leg to create one big piece of fabric.
+A seam ripper can open up the leg to create one big piece of fabric.

 Also, the amount of denim fabric you have to work with will depend on the style of the pair of jeans you are upcycling.
 Flared and boot-cut jeans will provide a lot more fabric than skinny jeans.